MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tutorial-version-history.md

 - `TimelineNumSteps`: the number of rows to calculate for Table 1 and 2 above.
 - `ShowFilesWithFewerThanNVersions`: the threshold for the number of versions in Table 3 above.

-## Tutorial - Run ‘What-If’ analysis on Version Storage Report File
+## Tutorial: Run ‘What-If’ analysis on Version Storage Report File

 In this tutorial, we'll cover how to: